Frequently asked questions: new starters and returning students

 2. What is an interest-free student bank account?

-Most high street banks offer overdrafts facilities on current accounts, however, they charge for this.
+Most high street banks offer overdrafts facilities on current accounts, however, they incur very high charges (often higher than a credit card!).

-Student bank accounts are different and have an overdraft linked to them, which is usually interest free.
-This means that you will not pay any interest if you use your arranged overdraft on the account.
+Student bank accounts are different and the overdraft is usually interest free.
+This means that you will not pay any interest if you use your arranged overdraft.
 This can be handy to have for funding delays or any unexpected costs.

 Save The Student also provides some good advice on choosing the right student bank account for you.

-3. How do I open an interest-free student bank account?
+3. How do I open a student bank account?

-It is often easier to convert a current account you already have, but you can also open a student account with a different bank.
-You can only open one student account and this is where your student funding should be paid into.
+It is often easier to convert a current account you might already have, but you can also open a student account with a different bank.
+You can only have one student account and this is where your student funding should be paid into.

-When you apply for a student bank account, the bank will require proof of your identity with a photo, such as a passport or driving licence.
+When you apply for a student bank account, the bank will require proof of (photo) identity, such as a passport or driving licence.
 They will also need to see proof of address, like a tenancy agreement, or check if they will accept a utility bill.
-They will require proof that you are a current student.
-You can download a bank letter from MyDMU.
+They will require proof that you are a current student, you can download a bank letter from the 'My Documents' tile within MyDMU.

 Once you graduate you can convert your student account into a Graduate Account.